Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 City Council Approval

-REAP removal typically requires approval at the City Council level β€” adding an additional administrative layer before the program ends.
+In many cases, REAP removal requires City Council approval, adding an additional administrative step before the process is complete.

 5